Exploring How Generative MLLMs Perceive More Than CLIP with the Same Vision Encoder: Supplementary Experimental Details and Results

 Observing the similar failure of the data-informed attempt, previous work concluded that even with relevant, high-quality data and hard negatives, denser supervision is likely required to let the model learn the basic spatial relations~\citep{kamath2023s}, as in XVLM~\citep{zeng2021multi}, a VLM with supervision at the bounding-box level.
-However, LLaVA does not incorporate downstream task-related inductive bias or denser supervision to achieve high accuracy, yet it beats XVLM finetuned on COCO~\citep{lin2014microsoft} on the What'sUp benchmark.
+We attach XVLM-16M's performance in Table~\ref{tab:xvlm_data}.
+We find that Generative MLLMs still beat XVLM-16M, while they do not incorporate downstream task-related inductive bias or denser supervision.

-We explore finetuning XVLM on LLaVA's training data based on their official code (\url{https://github.com/zengyan-97/X-VLM}), but no improvement is observed in the results (the last two model rows in Table~\ref{tab:xvlm_data}).
+We explore finetuning XVLM on LLaVA-1.5's training data based on their official code (\url{https://github.com/zengyan-97/X-VLM}), but no improvement is observed in the results (the last row in Table~\ref{tab:xvlm_data}).
 The image encoder is locked during finetuning.
-We use both contrastive learning loss and image-text matching loss.
+We use both contrastive learning loss and image-text matching loss to finetune the XVLM-16M model for five epochs with a learning rate of 1e-5 and a weight decay rate of 0.01.
+We use 10\% steps of warmup and AdamW optimizer with a lambda learning rate schedule.
+The batch size is 128, and we train the model on 4 GPUs.
 The evaluation is performed through the image-text matching score.
-We finetune the XVLM-16M model for 5 epochs with a learning rate of $1e-5$ and a weight decay rate of $0.01$.
-We use 10\% steps of warmup and AdamW optimizer with a lambda learning rate schedule.
-The batch size is 128, and we train the model on 4 gpus.